-PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
-PO6 The Engineer and Society : Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
-PO7 Environment and Sustainability : Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
+PO6 The Engineer and Society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+PO8 Ethics : Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
+PO9 Individual and Team Work : Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
+PO11 Project Management and Finance : Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
 PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

-0 0 /
+, 0 /

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 3 3 1 1 1 1 2 1 1
+CO1 1 1 3 1 1 1

-CO2 3 3 1 1 1 1 2 1 1
+CO2 2 1 3 1 1 1

-CO3 3 3 1 1 1 1 2 1
+CO3 2 1 1 1 1 3 1 1 1 1

-CO4 3 3 1 3 3 3 1
+CO4 2 1 1 1 3 1 1 2 1

-CO5 3 2 3 3 3 1 1 3 2
+CO5 3 1 1 1 1 3 1 1 1 1

-Type Code HVDC Transmission L-T-P Credits Marks PE 18EE2T11 IIVDC Italishiission 3-0-0 3 100 Objectives The objective of this course is to study various aspects of power transmission through high-voltage DC including control, conversion, harmonics, faults, and unough inght voltage De including control, conversion, narmones, rauts, and other engineering design considerations.
-Pre-Requisites Knowledge of circuit topology, analysis of switching circuits, magnetics, power semiconductor devices, and basic simulation skill is required.
+Type Code Embedded System Design Credits Marks OE BTEC-T-OE-049 Embedded System Design 3-0-0 3 100

+Objectives The objective of this course is to study the components, programming, integration, and life cycle management of hardware & firmware to design & develop embedded systems for real-world applications.
+Pre-Requisites Knowledge of microprocessor & microcontrollers, basic electronics, digital electronic circuits and operating systems is required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

-Te eacher's Assessme nt Written A Total

-Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term IUtal

-05 05 05 25 60 100
+T eacher's Assessme nt Written A ssessment Total Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term iotai 05 05 05 25 60 100